-Double-Take source or target server which could be a physical server, virtual machine, or a cluster node

-Double-Take source or target server which is a Windows cluster

-Konstantiation of the server which could be a vCenter server or an ESX or ESX host.

-- Double-Take controller appliance

-- Double-Take replication appliance

-- E Double-Take Reporting Service server

-- In the console cannot communicate with this machine.

-Server error which means the console can communicate with the machine, but it cannot communicate with Double-Take on it.
+- Double-Take source or target server which could be a physical server, virtual machine, or a cluster node - Double-Take source or target server which is a Windows cluster - SVMware server which could be a vCenter server or an ESX or ESXi host. - Double-Take controller appliance - Double-Take replication appliance - Double-Take Reporting Service server - Offline server which means the console cannot communicate with this machine. - Server error which means the console can communicate with the machine, but it cannot communicate with Double-Take on it.